 Over the summer, I worked at my alma mater Hollins University Community Garden.
 I loved working the garden so much that I decided to extend my employment to volunteerism.
 Aside from that, I am a full advocate for autodidact.
+Working at the garden enables me to do this; thinking about becoming a botanist.
 Again this is just one of does recipes that came to me as I was watering the garden.
 Basils are one of my favorite herbs.
 From building healthy immune system to treating wounds.
 Basils is an antidepressant with incredible benefits.

 – 1 cup fresh basil (Hollins Community Garden)